api3dao/old-api3-docs/docs/next/grp-requesters/become-a-requester.md

 - A blockchain providerURL such as the URL with your Infura providerID on the Ropsten network.
 - A mnemonic for gas to fund the record creation.
-- An address that will be used to administer the requester record in the future, keep it secret.
+- An address that will be used to administer the requester record (requesterAdmin) in the future, use the default public address of the mnemonic.

 ::: tip mnemonic
-Use this wallet for maintenance costs at API3 keeping a minimal amount of eth in it.
-This wallet pays the transaction gas costs to write the requester record and client contract endorsements.
+This wallet pays the transaction gas costs to write the requester record.
 This is not the wallet(s) that will pay gas costs to actually execute any Airnodes, for that the Airnodes themselves will create designated wallets on behalf of your requester record.
 [Part 3](become-a-requester.md#part-3-funding-airnodes) will explain more about designated wallets.
 :::

 [@api3/airnode-admin create-requester](../technology/cli-commands.md#create-requester)